 Many of you may have noticed that your Windows 10/8/7 laptop becomes hot when you use it extensively to perform resource-intensive tasks.
 Gamers too may have noticed this.
 This is because, in such cases, your processor in most cases runs at its maximum efficiency, viz 100%.
-The result is that such extensive, intensive usage could cause wear-and-tear to your processor, and consequently, possible reduce its lifespan.
+The result is that such extensive, intensive usage could cause wear-and-tear to your processor, and consequently, possibly reduce its lifespan.

 Starting with Windows 7, Microsoft has updated support for ACPI processor power management (PPM) features, including support for processor performance states and processor idle sleep states on multiprocessor systems.